kaivu1999/krivine_secd_machines/README.md

 ./calulate_secd
 ```
 Syntax that I used can be understood from the exmamples shown.
-To end a line / to calculate an expression use ;; .
+To end a line or to calculate an expression use *;;* to end a line.

 Some examples :
 ```